kungumasakthivel/ecom-web-crawler/README.md

   * npm install
   * npm start

-The target URL is specified in targetURL
+The target URL is specified in `targetUrl` variable.
+You can also mention different amazon.in mobile category URLs to crawl differnet products link

+Output of the crawler is written in `output.txt` file where you can find products absolute link, it will direactly open the product page in browser.
+It also contains product products specification in the same line.
+Each unique products is placed one after another in `output.txt` file.